gaois/terminologue/website/docs/intro.en.md

 ![Configuring who can access your termbase.](/docs/intro06.png)

 Terminologue is not just a tool for editing termbases, it is a tool for making termbases publicly available on the web, too.
-To make a termbase publicly viewable, go into *Publising* in the *Configuration* section and change the setting from *Private* to *Public*.
+To make a termbase publicly viewable, go into *Publishing* in the *Configuration* section and change the setting from *Private* to *Public*.
 You can also change the termbase back to *private* any time.
-You can even decide which entries are publicly visible and which not: any entry can be labelled as *hidden* in the editing interface and it will then not be visible publicly, even if the termbase as a whole is public.
+You can even decide which entries are publicly visible and which are not: any entry can be labelled as *hidden* in the editing interface and it will then not be visible publicly, even if the termbase as a whole is public.

 ![Making a termbase publicly viewable.](/docs/intro07.png)